Sciences Alumni Network

 Connecting sciences alumni for professional development and collaboration.

-This network connects alumni from the four schools of the Faculty of Sciences:
+This network connects alumni from the four schools of the Faculty of Sciences, Engineering and Technology:

 - Agriculture, Food and Wine